Amybarba/team-builder/README.md

 ### STEP 1 - Setup your state

-- Import the `useState` hook and set up a state property for your team members list
+X - Import the `useState` hook and set up a state property for your team members list

 - Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.